Measurement-based quantum computation using two-component BECs

-where, $H$ is Hadamard gate.
-Any one qubit unitary operator can be realized with $H$ and $e^{i\theta Z/ 2}$ . \\ Also, we can implement 2 qubit gates.
-The CZ gate can be interchanged, by measuring the $X$-basis for the four qubits on the left, the remaining state can be regarded as the state after computation in which the CZ gate remains on the two qubits at the right end (Fig. 1).
+where $H$ is the Hadamard gate.
+Any one-qubit unitary operator can be realized with $H$ and $e^{i\theta Z/ 2}$ . \\ Since the measurement and the CZ gate can be interchanged, by measuring the $X$-basis for the four qubits on the left, the remaining state can be regarded as the state after computation in which the CZ gate remains on the two qubits at the right end (Fig. 1).